Credits and copyright

 For all other photographs, the sources are listed below, as far as I have been able to ascertain them.
 These images have been used either with explicit permission of the originating websites’ owners, or under the following rationales:

-If you have the rights to an image used here without explicit permission and credit, and you do not agree with its use in these notes, please let me know, and I will remove that image.
-If you have the rights and you do agree with its use, I would also appreciate a brief note to this effect, so that I can give you the proper credit.
+If you have the rights to an image used here without explicit permission or credit, and you do not agree with its use in these notes, please let me know, and I will remove that image.
+If you have the rights to an uncredited image and you do agree with its use, I would also appreciate a brief note to this effect, so that I can give you proper credit.

 Individual image credits

-All images which are not m and not listed here are my own work.
-Any photographs not listed here are from pathorama.ch.
+All images which are neither photographs/micrographs nor listed here are my own work.
+Any photographs/micrographs not listed here are from pathorama.ch.

 |1.6.10||Right: with kind permission by Roger Wagner, University of Delaware.
 Left: From pathorama.ch.|